-Healthcare is an immensely important domain, as it deals with human lives.
-It is one of the largest application areas for machine learning and NLP.
-The need for automation in healthcare has risen, as countless studies show that healthcare workers are overworked and burned out, especially recently due to the COVID-19 pandemic \cite{healthcare_burnout,doi:10.1177/1048291120974358,10.1371/journal.pone.0257840}.
+Healthcare is an important domain that deals with human lives.
+It is a large application area for machine learning and NLP.
+The need for automation in healthcare rises, as countless studies show that healthcare workers are overworked and burned out, especially recently due to the COVID-19 pandemic \cite{healthcare_burnout,doi:10.1177/1048291120974358,10.1371/journal.pone.0257840}.
 Further, healthcare resources will continue to be strained as the baby boomer generation ages \cite{baby_boomer_1}.